 Studies often find correlations between high body weight and various diseases, both chronic and fatal.
 However, when researchers take physical activity into account, it becomes obvious that it is not body fat that is the problem; rather, it is inactivity.

-Many of those who are obese are less inclined to engage in rigorous physical activity, and thus are more likely to suffer from and even die from various diseases.
-But thin, inactive people are also more likely to die from those same diseases than active people who range from “normal” weight to overweight by modern standards.
+Most obese people are less physically active, so they are more likely to suffer from and even die from various diseases.
+However, thin, inactive people are also more likely to die from those diseases than active people who range from “normal” weight to overweight by modern standards.

-Fit, Active People Are Less Likely to Die of Heart Disease than Thin, Sedentary Individuals
+People Who Are Fat but Active Are Less Likely to Die of Heart Disease than Thin, Sedentary Individuals

 A 25-year study of fitness, weight, and mortality among 25,000 men found that inactive, thin men were twice as likely to die as active, overweight men.
 In addition, other studies have found physical fitness to have more influence on the heart disease mortality of older men than hypertension, heart disease, smoking, or body weight.

 Other research has found that women who engage in regular physical activity, even just walking, dramatically decrease their risk for developing heart disease, regardless of their body weight.

 Active Women Are Less Likely to Develop Breast Cancer, Regardless of Body Weight

 A study that followed almost 75,000 post-menopausal women showed that those who were moderately active (walking for 75 minutes per week or more) decreased their risk of developing breast cancer by 18% compared to inactive women.
 Body weight on its own was found to have no effect on breast cancer risk.